-If a Shareholder recognizes a loss on a disposition of Shares of \$2 million or more for a Shareholder that is an individual or a trust, or \$10 million or more for a corporate Shareholder, in any single taxable year (or certain greater amounts over a combination of years), the Shareholder must file with the IRS a disclosure statement on Form 8886.
+If a Shareholder recognizes a loss on a disposition of Shares of at least \$2 million in any single taxable year or \$4 million in any combination of taxable years for a Shareholder that is an individual or a trust, or \$10 million in any single taxable year or \$20 million in any combination of taxable years for a corporate Shareholder, the Shareholder must file with the IRS a disclosure statement on Form 8886.
 Direct Shareholders of portfolio securities are in many cases excepted from this reporting requirement, but under current guidance, shareholders of a RIC are not excepted.
 In addition, significant penalties may be imposed for the failure to comply with the reporting requirements.
 The fact that a loss is reportable under these regulations does not affect the legal determination of whether the taxpayer's treatment of the loss is proper.
 Shareholders should consult their tax advisers to determine the applicability of these regulations in light of their individual circumstances.